wp-plugins/widget-visibility-time-scheduler/README.txt

 = Show and hide widgets within a desired period and at given weekdays =

 The Widget Visibility Time Scheduler enables you to set the period and weekdays of the visibility of each widget easily.
 You can set to show or to hide the widget during schedule.
-It is available in english, german, spanish and brazilian portuguese language.
+It is available in english, german, spanish, brazilian portuguese and persian language.

 = What users said =